About Deer Stalking

-The BASC Game and Deer team promotes sustainable deer management across the UK by providing advice to members on habitat and species management, developing and supporting best practice, offering deer stalking opportunities and influencing government policy in order to protect shooting.
+The BASC deer team promotes sustainable deer management across the UK by providing advice to members on habitat and species management, developing and supporting best practice, offering deer stalking opportunities and influencing government policy in order to protect shooting.
 That’s why you should join BASC today.

-- Gain access to stalking though the BASC stalking schemes
+- Gain access to deer stalking though the BASC stalking schemes.

-- Give guidance and advice on stalking leases and agreements
+- Give guidance and advice on deer stalking leases and agreements.

 BASC takes a lead role as a representative body for both professional and recreational deer stalkers and managers.
 We contribute to the formulation of government policy, ensuring that all decision makers are aware that the most effective and humane method of managing deer is culling by shooting.
 In this respect deer stalkers represent a major resource for the effective management of deer, including the control of deer damage to farming, forestry and nature conservation interests.